-This course integrates the knowledge of dental occlusion and malocclusion with clinical assessment and management of malocclusion and the impact of occlusion on oral health.
+This course integrates the knowledge of dental occlusion and malocclusion with the clinical skills required by a dental hygienist to assist in the treatment and prevention of resulting dental conditions.

 1. Provide appropriate information and care for the orthodontic patient and community;